Let’s get this out of the way: Spaying or neutering is the best thing for your dog or cat.

 Neutering prevents diseases linked to testosterone.

-High testosterone levels over a long period of time can lead to an enlarged prostate gland (a condition known as benign prostatic hyperplasia) or anal adenomas (fleshy tumors that grow near the anus).
+High testosterone levels over a long time can lead to an enlarged prostate gland (a condition known as benign prostatic hyperplasia) or anal adenomas (fleshy tumors that grow near the anus).

 Removing the testicles and lowering testosterone levels drastically reduces the risk of these conditions developing.